 Business analysts also gain many skills on the job, and may gain certifications relevant to their field.

-Useful school subjects include computing and digital studies, English and maths.
+Useful school subjects include digital technologies, English and maths.

 Business analysts need to be:

 - able to work well under pressure to meet deadlines